-Singapore Institute of Technology or SIT.
+Singapore Institute of Technology, or SIT.
 Many of you might have heard, but might not know much about it.
-The newest public university in the Singapore scene.
 Creating much hype when it became public, is SIT the university for you?
 Well, let me help you answer that question.
 Here is a list of things that I came up with to tell you all you need to know: Courses, Student Life, Finances, Scholarships, CCAs and Job prospects!
 So sit tight and let’s get started!

 Part I: Academic Matters